FairwindsOps/insights-docs/docs/features/insights-cli.md

 - `create_jira_ticket` - when `createTicket` is triggered with `Jira` provider.
 - `create_azure_devops_ticket` - when `createTicket` is triggered with `Azure` provider.
 - `send_slack_message` - when `sendSlackNotification` is triggered.

+When `--dry-run` is used, external integration will be "mocked" and their events will be marked with a `[dry-run]` tag.

 #### Verifying an Automation Rule
 Once you've uploaded an Automation Rule, it will be triggered the next time the Insights Agent, CI process or Admission Controller runs.